-The United States Mint today at noon ET began offering bags and rolls of 2010 Kennedy Half Dollars.
+The United States Mint today made available rolls and bags of 2011 Kennedy Half Dollars.

-Kennedy 50c pieces are unique in that the US Mint no longer produces them for use in every day change, but instead for collectors in circulation strike condition.
+Kennedy Half Dollars are unique in that the US Mint no longer produces them for use in every day change, but instead for collectors in circulation strike condition.

 The offerings are available directly from the Mint, online at: